AmeerD/AmeerD.github.io/_pages/reading.md

 * More Days at the Morisaki Bookshop: A Novel, Satoshi Yagisawa (translated by Eric Ozawa)

 ## On my Watchlist
+* A Gentleman and a Thief: The Daring Jewel Heists of a Jazz Age Rogue, Dean Jobb
 * There Are Rivers in the Sky, Elif Shafak
 * Roman Stories, Jhumpa Lahiri
 * Interpreter of Maladies, Jhumpa Lahiri